When is full mouth crown restoration recommended?

 - All ceramic crowns and porcelain crowns: They are widely used now as they give excellent results, perfect fit without compromising the strength of the material.
 Dental ceramics are basically composed of inorganic compounds with non-metallic properties typically consisting of oxygen and one or more metallic or semi-metallic elements, most commonly aluminum, calcium, lithium, zirconia, silicon, titanium etc.

 There is no exact list for that.
-It varies from patient to patient depending on the age, oral hygiene and health, general awareness of the patient.
+It varies from patient to patient depending on the age, oral hygiene and health.

-Patient's co-operation is equally important for full mouth rehabilitation as it requires multiple visits and care to be taken during the treatment.
+Patient's co-operation is equally important for full mouth rehabilitation as it requires multiple visits and care to be taken during the entire procedure.

 These are the most common treatments that you might need while reconstructing your whole mouth with crowns: